 Smoke Alarms may not operate properly because of dead, missing or weak batteries, a build-up of dirt, dust or grease on the Smoke Alarm cover, or installation in an improper location.
-Clean the Smoke Alarm as described in "Regular Maintenance," and install a fresh battery, then test the Smoke Alarm again.
+Clean the Smoke Alarm as described in "Regular Maintenance," and install fresh batteries, then test the Smoke Alarm again.
 If it fails to test properly when you use the test button, or if the problem persists, replace the Smoke Alarm immediately.

-- If you hear a "chirp" once a minute, replace the battery. - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
-The cover may be dirty. - If the alarm does not sound during testing, try installing a new battery, and make sure it is snapped in securely
+- If you hear a "chirp" approximately once a minute, replace the batteries. - If you experience frequent non-emergency alarms (like those caused by cooking smoke), try relocating the Smoke Alarm. - If the alarm sounds when no smoke is visible, try cleaning or relocating the Smoke Alarm.
+The cover may be dirty. - If the alarm does not sound during testing, make sure it is receiving AC power from the household current.